kraasch/astar-with-tests/README.md

 Additional idea:

+ - [ ] heuristically increase the intensity for the in-chunk search.
+At first search only from exits close to start to exits close to end.
+If that is not enough, increase the cost of the in-chunk search and do a full NxM search for every exit (i.e. find a path from each exit to any of the other exits; one direction of the two directions is obviously enough).
  - [ ] let the chunk-level a-star algorithm operate simultaneously from start to end and from end to start to cut search time into half.
  - [ ] make it more likely to in-chunk search a chunk if it is more connected to